 President Dr. Kyle Marrero’s investment in this team and our process has been a major factor in the success of our work.
 His personal invitation to each of the original members of the Barriers Team offered legitimacy to this newly formed team.
 We found that the cross-divisional nature of the team’s membership along with the selection of team members who have the “clout” to make things happen is critical.
 (This is not the kind of committee for junior faculty, say, to get service experience.)
 A sledgehammer, symbolizing each barrier “smashed,” is presented to the team at the university’s quarterly leadership development institutes and hung on the wall outside the president’s office.
 At the same time, barriers come to the team organically, usually through area representatives.
 Engaging colleagues across campus in discussions about barriers, including research and proposing solutions, has resulted in a process that is organic and engages faculty, staff and students at multiple levels across the university.
 The simultaneous top-down and bottom-up approaches create legitimacy while embracing engagement and sustainability.
 And be patient.
 Some barriers are brought to resolution in a matter of months, but others have taken several years to overcome.

 Whether you are seeking to prevent barriers or are already in the face of barriers, UWG’s Barriers Team should certainly serve as a model to support and motivate building in proactive processes at your organization.
-Will you take the next step towards organizational excellence through the establishment of a team solely dedicated to overcoming barriers?
+Will you take the next step toward organizational excellence through the establishment of a team solely dedicated to overcoming barriers?

 Asti Kelley, Studer Education℠